Venafi/vcert/README-PLAYBOOK.md

 - **Smart certificate renewals**: VCert Playbook checks if a certificate already exists and whether it's due for renewal before requesting a new one.
 This functionality lets you run a script regularly without unnecessarily renewing certificates.

-- **Compatibility**: VCert Playbook works seamlessly with the three Venafi platforms: TLS Protect Cloud, TLS Protect Datacenter and Firefly, ensuring it fits your particular environment.
+- **Compatibility**: VCert Playbook works seamlessly with the three Venafi platforms: TLS Protect Cloud, TLS Protect Datacenter, and Firefly, ensuring it fits your particular environment.

 ## Example use cases